suncoast-devs/handbook/lessons/js-intro/variables.md

 ### Integers

-Integers can be expressed in decimal (base 10), hexadecimal (base 16), octal (base 8) and binary (base 2).
+Integers can be expressed in decimal (base 10), hexadecimal (base 16), octal (base 8), and binary (base 2).

 A decimal integer literal consists of a sequence of digits without a leading 0 (zero).
-A leading 0 (zero) on an integer literal, or a leading 0o (or 0O) indicates it is in octal.
+A leading 0 (zero) on an integer literal or a leading 0o (or 0O) indicates it is octal.
 Octal integers can include only the digits 0-7.
 A leading 0x (or 0X) indicates a hexadecimal integer literal.
 Hexadecimal integers can include digits (0-9) and the letters a-f and A-F. (The case of a character does not change its value, e.g. 0xa = 0xA = 10 and 0xf = 0xF = 15.)
 A leading 0b (or 0B) indicates a binary integer literal.
 Binary integers can only include the digits 0 and 1.

 Some examples of integer literals are: